"Knight Thoughts" - exclusive web content

 opted for a lot of sick at the soul characters - those depressing, self-destructive head cases that actors love and audiences usually

 do not.
 Or rather, this audience member usually does not.
-But with
+But with Pride & Prejudice, in which Knightley took on the spunky heroine

 of Jane Austen's oft-filmed classic literary delight, I found the actress in full bloom.
 Director Joe Wright's assured touch with the